odedstein/sgi-introduction-course/009_curvature/009_curvature.md

 `discrete_gaussian_curvature` function.

-If you already know geometry processing well and are familiar with the concept of normals of (or have already completed above exercise), try writing the following function which tests your mastery of curvature:
+If you already know geometry processing well and are familiar with the concept of curvature (or have already completed above exercise), try writing the following function which tests your mastery of curvature:
 * `draw_with_grime`, which takes a triangle mesh and plots it in a way that simulates dirt and grime in the crevices of the object.